 Minimax QPFS (MinMax).

-The function (8) is symmetric with respect to zx and zy.
-It penalizes the features that are correlated and are not relevant to the targets.
-At the same time it penalizes the targets that are correlated and are not sufficiently explained by the features.
-It leads to small importances for the targets which are difficult to predict by the features and large importances for the targets which are strongly correlated with the features.
-It contradicts with the intuition.
-Our goal is to predict all targets, especially which are difficult to explain, by selected relevant and non-correlated features.
-We express this into two related problems:
+Function (8) is symmetric with respect to zx and zy.
+It penalizes the features that are correlated and irrelevant to the targets.
+In addition, it penalizes the targets that are correlated and are not sufficiently explained by the features.
+It leads to small importances for the targets that are weakly correlated with the features and large importances for the targets that are strongly correlated with the features.
+This result contradicts the intuition.
+Our goal is to predict all targets, especially those that are difficult to explain, using the selected relevant and noncorrelated features.
+We express this as two related problems:

-α1⋅zxTQxzxSimX-α2⋅zxTBzyRelX,Y→minzx≥0n,1nTzx=1;α3⋅zyTQyzy⏟Sim(Y)+α2⋅zxTBzy⏟Rel(X,Y)→minzy≥0r,1rTzy=1.
+α1⋅zxTQxzxSimX-α2⋅zxTBzyRelX,Y→minzx≥0n,1nTzx=1,α3⋅zyTQyzy⏟Sim(Y)+α2⋅zxTBzy⏟Rel(X,Y)→minzy≥0r,1rTzy=1.
 (11), (12)

 The difference between (11) and (12) is the sign of Rel.
-In input space the non-relevant components should have smaller importances.
+In the input space, the nonrelevant components should have smaller importances.
 Meanwhile, the targets that are not relevant to the features should have larger importances.
-The problems (11) and (12) are merged into the joint min-max or max-min formulation
+Problems (11) and (12) are merged into the joint min-max or max-min formulation

 minzx≥0n1nTzx=1maxzy≥0r1rTzy=1f(zx,zy),ormaxzy≥0r1rTzy=1minzx≥0n1nTzx=1f(zx,zy), (13)